habibcilmd-cardiologist/dr-cil/content/en/blog/balloon-valvuloplasty/index.md

 {{< /alert >}}

 Balloon valvuloplasty is a procedure to dilate a narrowed heart valve using a balloon catheter.
 It is an effective treatment method especially for mitral and pulmonary valve stenosis.
-Interventional cardiologist Assoc.
-Prof. Dr. Habib Çil has extensive experience in balloon valvuloplasty procedures.

 ## What is Balloon Valvuloplasty?